alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Right-click on the virtual machine name, to display menu options.

  * Click on the Machine Tools menu, to the right of the virtual machine name.
-See the section called “Machine Tools”.

  * Click a button in the toolbar in the Details pane.
-See Section 1.7.2, “The Details Pane”.

 The Details Pane
 =================